Understanding Alternative Investment Risk Factors

 Diversification is not for everyone though.
 One of the world’s greatest investors, Warren Buffet, only even purchased single companies.
 His reasoning behind this was that a person could invest a lot of time researching and understanding one business.
 Someone can know everything about the ins and outs of an industry and make a lot of profit.
 The average person cannot spend enough time watching and understanding many stocks spread out over many industries and asset classes.

-Have a look here to see more about how Warren Buffett became the worlds 3rd richest man.
+Have a look here to see more about how Warren Buffett became one of the world’s richest men.

 Gauging Risk Tolerance